-Imagine an application which requires 24x7 availability with maximum 15 minutes of downtime allowed.
-How would you ensure the database hosted on your Elastic Block Store (EBS) volume is backed up to meet the required SLAs?
+Imagine an application that requires 24x7 availability and can allow a maximum of 15 minutes of downtime.
+How would you back up a database hosted on AWS EBS to meet those required SLAs?

-An automated backup is the key process here.
+Automated EBS volume backup is the key process here.
 Automated backups work in the background and don’t require manual intervention.
-When you want to backup the data, Amazon Web Service Application Program Interface (AWS API) and Command Line Interface (AWS CLI) both play major roles in the automation process, letting you write automated scripts.
+When you want to backup the data, the Amazon Web Service Application Program Interface (AWS API) and Command Line Interface (AWS CLI) both play major roles in the automation process, letting you write automated scripts.

-In this article, we will discuss why timely snapshots are so important for data recovery.
-Also, we will show you how to automate the backup of EBS volumes using AWS CLI.
+In this article, we will discuss why timely AWS EBS snapshots are so important for data recovery.
+Also, we will show you how to automate Amazon EBS volume backup using AWS CLI.

 An Automated Backup Use Case: e-commerce Website